zkWizard/zkwizard/README.md

 <!--
-### This README.md will serve as your guide to acessing my data library.
+### This README.md will serve as your guide to accessing my data library.
 * 🌍  Based in Los Angeles, California
-### If you are talented and interested in building large scale internet applications for billions of users, feel free to reach out to me.
+### If you are talented and interested in building large-scale internet applications for billions of users, feel free to reach out to me.
 <p align="left">